 4. Small Group Tours promise an exclusive experience of the Eiffel Tower

 Smaller Tour Groups offer a limited size group.
 With a maximum of 20 people in a group, you are guaranteed an exclusive climbing experience with the guide taking each of the group members through the history of the the Tower.

 Choose The Best Eiffel Tower Tour

 Dining at the Eiffel Tower - La bulle Parisienne, Le Jules Verne and 58 Tour Eiffel

 Ensconced in the Tower’s spectacular metal structure are two pockets of culinary heavens - one each on the first floor and the second floor.
-The two restaurants feature everything from quick bites and snacks to full-course meals for every occasion.
+The Eiffel Tower restaurants feature everything from quick bites and snacks to full-course meals for every occasion.
 In the first floor a French-style bistro called the La bulle Parisienne is the new catch, which is now a popular stop for many due to its ‘dome’ architecture.

 The second floor features the luxurious Michelin-star Le Jules Verne restaurant and offers a more upscale and exclusive gourmet experience.
 Apart from these, each floor also has a small buffet, and the summit features an exclusive Champagne Bar as well.

 The first floor of the Eiffel Tower is home to the chic La bulle Parisienne, a French-style bistro offering a wine bar and full-course meals.